galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon question %} Questions
 >
-> Are CST3, NKG7 and PPBP in the marker genes?
+> Are CST3, NKG7 and PPBP in the set of marker genes?
 If yes, are they assigned to the clusters we guessed before?
 >
 > > ### {% icon solution %} Solution
 > >